Samad Bounthong

 Samad Bounthong (born February 4, 1997) is an American soccer player who plays as a defender.

 Personal life

 Samad was born in Seattle, Washington.
 He is of Laotian Khmu and Cham ethnicity.
-Due to his parents' original nationalities, he is a Asian American.
+Due to his parents' original nationalities, he is an Asian American.

 Career

 College

 Bounthong played four years of college soccer at Marist College between 2016 and 2019, making 72 appearances, scoring 14 goals and tallying 11 assists.

 Professional

 Bounthong signed for USL Championship side New York Red Bulls II on March 6, 2020.
 He made his professional debut the next day, starting in a 1–0 loss against Tampa Bay Rowdies.
 He was released by Red Bulls II on November 30, 2020.